Is weight, parameter and tensor interchangeable when talking about LLM model sizes?

 It's like counting books (parameters) vs. counting bookshelves (tensors)

-Ok let me wrestle with the equation maker in Microsoft Word and show you...
+Ok let me wrestle with the equation maker in Microsoft Word and show you visually a representation of the differences...

 It is also interesting to know about Tensors vs normal multidimensional arrays, are that they are designed to run on a GPU.
 They allow the maths on the matrices (and n-dimensional arrays) to be performed on these specialised chip sets at blazing fast speeds.
-They also take care of of backpropagation for you with automatic differentiation, but that is certainly getting into the heavy maths of nual networks, let us stop there!
+They also take care of of backpropagation for you with automatic differentiation, but that is certainly getting into the heavy maths of neural networks, let us stop there!

 Crikey, thatβs a lot of data! β Billions of parameters